parsisolution/os-vue/README.md

 </overlay-scrollbars>
 ```

+To access OverlayScrollbars instance and for example add extensions to it see this [example](https://codepen.io/H4M3D3/pen/qJYjWq)

 If you have discovered a 🐜 or have a feature suggestion, feel free to create an [issue](https://github.com/parsisolution/os-vue/issues) on Github.

 # License